Squirrely-Ducks/bangazon-api-sprint-1/README.md

 * GET single customer
     * To get a single customer add the URL `customers/:id`
 * POST
-    * To post a new product, use the URL `customers/new`
+    * To post a new customer, use the URL `customers/new`
     * Example  keys:
  ```javascript
  {